 Question: Is there a minimum grade point average (GPA) for admission?

 No, there is no minimum GPA for admission?
-However, if there will be a limitation of places in the program, therefore, there will be a selection process according to the University's regulations for admission and enrollment (OZI) which mainly takes into account the GPA.
+However, as of Winter 2019 there will be a limitation of places in the program, therefore, there will be a selection process according to the University's regulations for admission and enrollment (OZI) which mainly takes into account the GPA.

 Question: Is there any admission restriction, e.g. restricted number of places, or will all those students who fulfill the entrance requirements be admitted?

 Question: Is a master's degree beneficial for my application, e.g. if its GPA is better than my bachelor's GPA, can be considered?

 No, your Master degree will not be of any relevance.
 The decisive GPA is the one of your qualifying Bachelor's degree.

 Question: Is any work experience, letter of recommendation or a motivation letter beneficial for my application?

 Question: When and how can I apply for this program?

 You can apply between April 15 and June 15 for the winter term 2019/20.
 Please find all the information regarding application and admission here.
 Please note that international students have to apply via UNIASSIST e.V.
 Since UNIASSIST e.V. requires about three weeks for checking the documents, I urgently recommend applying as soon as possbile, at least in May, to not delay the application process!

 Question: When and how do I receive notification about my admission?

 You should receive notification about your admission approximately at the end of June / beginning of July by email.